Department of Justice is now the Department of Communities and Justice. Find out more >

 Once the Divorce Order has taken effect, you can’t file an appeal.

-For more information, see Appeals Process in family law matters on the Federal Circuit Court of Australia website.
+For more information, see Family Law: Appeals on the Federal Circuit and Family Court of Australia website.

 If you want to appeal a Divorce Order, you should get legal advice.

 If your spouse dies after the hearing but before the Divorce Order comes into effect, you must inform the court.

 Unless your will states otherwise, a Divorce Order will revoke (cancel) any provisions that exist at the date the Divorce Order is made, that:

 If you have not already done so, you may want to update your will.
 If you are thinking about updating your will you should get legal advice.